-- Depending upon the age of your bearded dragon you can vary the quantity and variety of food.
+- Depending upon the age, you can vary the quantity and variety of food.

-- If we talk about a bearded dragon whose age is no more than 3 months and is considered to be a baby bearded dragon needs at least three to five-time food a day.
+- If age is no more than 3 months and is considered to be a baby and it needs at least three to five-time food a day.

-- The appetite increases when your baby bearded dragon becomes a juvenile bearded dragon aging between three to eight months.
+- The appetite increases when your baby becomes a juvenile bearded dragon aging between three to eight months.